RocketChat/docs-old/3. Installation/4. Manual Installation/CentOS/README.md

 npm install -g inherits n
 ```

-Rocket.Chat needs Node.js version `4.5` using n we are going to install that version:
+The recommended Node.js version for using Rocket.Chat is `4.8.4`.
+Using _n_ we are going to install that version:

 ```
-n 4.5
+n 4.8.4
 ```

 ### Installing Rocket.Chat